GladunVladimir/GladunVladimir/README.md

 My name is Vladimir and I am glad to see you on my profile!

+I am currently working as an embedded developer at EPRO.

 Not all of my projects are posted here due to trade secrets.